5 Things That Will INSTANTLY Make You More Employable

 Working with temp agencies (or staffing agencies) is a great in-between-jobs option for professionals.

 These agencies will match you with companies and place you in temporary jobs.
 This type of work can lead job seekers to some great opportunities because it allows them to get paid for their work (although minimal), network with different companies, figure out which companies could be a good fit, and potentially receive a full-time job at one of the companies.

 If you can find a part-time job that allows you to hone your current skill sets or build new ones, this is another great way to get a paycheck as well as fill those pesky resume gaps.

 Remember, while it would be ideal to find something in your industry, you don't always have to do that.
 Think about what transferable skills you can gain from a part-time opportunity.
 How will the skills you use in this part-time job transfer to your target job?

 While it doesn't pay, volunteering is a great way to keep yourself busy, sharpen your skill sets, and network with like-minded people.
 Find organizations in your area that relate to your field or interests and start making a difference in your community!

-When blogging first came on the scene, people used it as a way to share their diaries, opinions, and useless knowledge with the world (no, I don't need to know about how your date went last night).
+When blogging first came on the scene, people used it as a way to share their diaries, opinions, and useless knowledge with the world.
 While some still use blogging as a tool to share their personal lives with the world, others use it more strategically—and you should, too!
 Think about your industry.
 What advice, insight, ideas, or issues can you write about?

 - 5 Simple Things You Can Do To Boost Your Career - Work It Daily ... ›